top of page

 CO-FOUNDER

-Anthony Carlson, formerly of Santa Fe, shared the original vision of ACACIA MOYO with Kenny Mann and co-wrote our original mission statement and five-year plan.
+Anthony Carlson, formerly of Santa Fe, NM, developed the original vision of ACACIA MOYO with Kenny Mann and co-wrote our mission statement and five-year plan.
 He also designed our logo.
 Anthony spent several years in Kenya.
 He is a professional photographer and has found over the years that working with local people and helping to build communities brings new ways to overcome age-old challenges, increase capacities and strengthen individuals.

 OUR CONSULTANTS